friendsofhyperf/components/docs/en/components/amqp-job.md

 ## Introduction

-`friendsofhyperf/amqp-job` is an asynchronous task component built on the `hyperf/amqp` package.
-It supports distributing tasks to the AMQP service and consuming these tasks through consumers.
-It encapsulates the `hyperf/amqp` package and provides a more convenient way to distribute and consume tasks.
+`friendsofhyperf/amqp-job` is an asynchronous task component based on the `hyperf/amqp` component.
+It supports dispatching tasks to an AMQP service, which are then consumed by consumers.
+By encapsulating the `hyperf/amqp` component, it provides a more convenient way to dispatch and consume tasks.

 ## Installation